-Join Jeff Toister for an in-depth discussion in this video Communicating with project sponsors, part of Instructional Design Essentials: Needs Analysis.
+Join Jeff Toister for an in-depth discussion in this video Communicating with project sponsors, part of Instructional Design: Needs Analysis.

 A lot of the information we'll need to start a needs analysis comes from the project's sponsors, who request the training.
 They can help us identify organizational objectives, identify the target audience, and identify constraints.
 Over the next few videos, I'm going to provide you with a framework for communicating effectively with project sponsors.
 We'll look at how we can work with sponsors to uncover the specific information we'll need.
 To conduct our analysis.
 In this video, we'll start by discussing some of the relationships we need to establish.